 Kelly Waddell, Jr. - University Hospital Elyria Medical Center

 Board of Trustees

 Matthew Salem Camping Foundation, Inc. (MSC), was founded in 1967 to honor the life of Matthew Salem, who lost his battle with cystic fibrosis when he was just a young boy.
-MSC provides a week-long residential summer camp experience for children ages 6-16 with special needs who would not have the opportunity otherwise.
+MSC provides a week-long residential summer camp experience for children with special needs who would not have the opportunity otherwise.

 Matt Salem was born with cystic fibrosis – a life-threatening illness that affects the lungs and digestive system.
 At a very young age, he became a regular patient at Rainbow Babies and Children’s Hospital in Cleveland, OH, the premier site for cystic fibrosis treatment and research.